kimdurante/gis-workshop-waml-template/content/layers.md

 * a geographic extent (bounding box coordinates)
 * a valid spatial reference system (SRS)

 Geospatial data can be accessioned using any valid SRS, although use of the Web Mercator projection is not recommended.
-During accessioning, data are normalized to the WGS84 coordinate system.
-A copy of the original data and its WGS84 derivative are stored in SDR.
+During accessioning, data are normalized to the WGS84 coordinate system (EPSG:4326).
+A copy of the original data and a WGS84 derivative are stored in SDR.
 The WGS84 layer is uploaded to GeoServer.

 **Renaming Files**.
 Run [this script] to rename files containing invalid characters.

-**Reprojecting Files**

 **List Data**.
 Run [this script](https://raw.githubusercontent.com/kimdurante/metadataWorkflow/master/checkData.py) to create a csv list of filenames, SRSs, and data types for shapefiles and/or GeoTIFFs.

+**Reprojecting Files**

-### Registering Data in SDR
+### Registering Data

 Create a csv file containing a **SourceID** and a **Label** for each layer in the collection.
 The SourceID contains the prefix string  '*branner:*', followed by an abbreviation of the collection name, followed by an underscore.

 The filename for the layer is appended to this prefix to create the SourceID (ex. *branner:fmmp12_alameda2012.shp*).
 The Label is the title of the data layer.

 Format the csv as shown below: